State Parks + Other Locations To Go ‘Leaf Peeping’ in Western New York

-With the Bills and Sabres both on your TV, high schoolers getting into the spirit with crazy-themed homecoming days, Halloween costumes lining the shelves of every store, and too many pictures of pumpkin spice lattes on Instagram, it’s clear that autumn is here.
+With the Bills almost on your TV, high schoolers getting into the spirit with crazy-themed homecoming days, Halloween costumes lining the shelves of every store, and too many pictures of pumpkin spice lattes on Instagram, it’s clear that autumn is here.

 Whether it’s your favorite season or you’re still mourning the loss of our brief summer, there’s one thing about fall that we definitely take for granted in Buffalo: the foliage.
 People in other states have to travel just to see what we have (possibly literally) right in our backyards.
 Luckily, as of the beginning of October, our leaves haven’t fully changed and fallen yet like most places in New York.
 So if you’re looking for something relaxing to do this week, why not check out some of the most beautiful leaves in Western New York?